Behavioral and Game-Theoretic Security Investments in Interdependent Systems Modeled by Attack Graphs: The Security Game Framework

-Thus, each defender chooses her investments in order to minimize her vulnerability, i.e., the highest probability of attack among all available paths to each of her assets.\footnote{This also models settings where the specific path taken by the attacker or the attack plan is not known to the defender apriori, and the defender seeks to make the most vulnerable path to each of her assets as secure as possible.}
+subject to $x_{k} \in X_{k}$, and where $ \mathbf{x}_{-k} $ is the vector of investments by defenders other than $ D_{k}$.
+Thus, each defender chooses her investments in order to minimize the vulnerability of her assets, i.e., the highest probability of attack among all available paths to each of her assets.\footnote{This also models settings where the specific path taken by the attacker or the attack plan is not known to the defender apriori, and the defender seeks to make the most vulnerable path to each of her assets as secure as possible.}

 In the next section, we review certain classes of probability weighting functions that capture human misperception of probabilities.
-Subsequently, we introduce such functions into the above security game formulation, and study the resulting optimal investment decisions and equilibria.
+Subsequently, we introduce such functions into the above security game formulation, and study their impact on the investment decisions and equilibria.